 2.When you reflect on the gifts you’ve received over the years, which one has meant the most to you, and why?

 Because I just love the Word of God, Bibles are always special gifts to me.
 And of all the Bibles I’ve received, the one that is most special would be my Dad’s Bible.
 He gave it to me just before he went home to the Lord.
 It’s got his notes and inscriptions, and his thoughts as he was studying the Word.
 I can just see him reading the Word, meditating on it, and feeling refreshed and blessed . . . it just brings back such precious memories for me.

-3.For many, the Christmas season is a sad time due to loneliness, the loss of a loved one, family conflict, and other heartbreaking issues.
-What would you say to encourage those experiencing that this time of year?
+3.For some, Christmas may be a sad time because of loneliness, the loss of a loved one, family conflict, or other heartbreaking issues.
+Can you encourage those experiencing any of these during this time of the year?

 4.How can a deeper understanding of God’s love and grace carry us through every season of life?